13 Breads for Sandwiches

 50% whole wheat flour in this sandwich bread wins over the adults, and yet it’s soft and light enough for the kiddo.

-loaf of honey wheat bread and slices on a cutting board.
+loaf of honey wheat bread and slices on a wood surface.

 Semolina Bread Recipe